 Our normal application cycle is for Fall admission only, although very occasionally a student has been admitted in the Spring.
 Applicants who want to be considered for additional fellowships available from the university must apply by December 15 of the year prior to the Fall they wish to enroll.
+Otherwise, the application deadline is January 15th.
 However, we may accept late applications if there are openings after the initial round of offers made in the Spring.
 See our Admissions Page for more detailed information.

 How long does it take to complete a PhD?